 All around Illinois – and throughout the world – people have adapted their eating habits to stay-at-home orders created in response to the novel coronavirus pandemic.
 Family meals are now commonplace.
 With the additional cooking duties, experienced home cooks are becoming amateur chefs and non-cookers are becoming accomplished home cooks.

 But new (and sometimes experienced cooks) need reminders of safe cooking practices.
-The IPC data shows that number of food poisoning cases reported to the IPC from April 1 to May 15, have increased 25% in 2020 when compared to 2019.
+The IPC data shows that number of food poisoning cases reported to the IPC from April 1 to May 15, have decreased due to decreased restaurant exposures, but home cases of food poisoning are unchanged when comparing cases in 2020 to 2019.

 Since the upcoming Memorial Day weekend kicks off the warm weather dining season, now seems to be the perfect time to talk about food safety.
 Whether it is a cozy dinner at home or festive holiday picnic, no one wants to spend any time sitting on, or praying to, the porcelain throne after a tasty meal.